 What is a personal search?

-A personal search is a search in the Local Land Charges Register which, if carried out in person is free of charge.
+A personal search is a search in the Local Land Charges Register.
+If carried out in-person it's free of charge.

-The information made available by carrying out this type of search is the same as that given on the LLC1 part of the Local Authority Search but you do not receive anything in writing.
+The details made available by carrying out this type of search is the same as that given on the LLC1 part of the local authority search.
+You don't receive anything in writing.

 How do I carry out a personal search?

-The information is made available at the Central Library, 36 Wellington Street, Barnsley S70 1WA.
-The information is made available electronically for customers to view and take hand written notes.
+The information is made available at the Library @ the Lightbox.
+The details are made available electronically for customers to view and take hand written notes.

-Due to the way information is held it has been necessary to introduce an appointment system.
-To make an appointment contact the Local Land Charges team on 01226 773054.
+Due to the way details are held we've introduced an appointment system.
+To make an appointment contact the Local Land Charges team on (01226) 773054.
 Appointments are available Monday to Friday.
 We have four two hour appointments per day, which will allow you to search on 16 addresses.
-You will be informed of the time of the appointment when booking.
+You'll be informed of the time of the appointment when booking.

-The following public registers are also available to view electronically at the Central Library when carrying out a personal search.
+The following public registers are also available to view electronically.
+This can be done at the Library @ the Lightbox when carrying out a personal search.
 These are: